bnguyen14/MemoryLog/README.md

 program allows a user to have reminders for when they need to review something up to a precision of days.
 The days between studying periods are user-set, and the program is not intelligent.
 Each time you complete a task and go to update it, it will ask you to set the new revision period (the number of days until you review it again.) - it's up to the user to learn what works best for them.
+The program will however automatically spread out entries to make the load more predictable.
+Though this only really makes sense when there are a lot of entries in the manager.

 Another program called SubjectTester is used to test the user on a "subject".
 The idea is to load a large number of questions into a file, which the program will then ask the user for the answers to